AI Chatbot for Small Business - How to Pick the Right One in 2026

 Internal workflow automation

-Chatbots aren't just customer-facing.
-Some of the most valuable deployments we've seen are internal.
-Teams use chatbots to pull reports, check inventory, submit expense requests, or look up policies.
+Some of the most useful chatbots we've seen never talk to a customer at all.
+Teams use them to pull reports, check inventory, submit expense requests, or look up policies.
 Instead of digging through a CRM or bugging someone in operations, employees just ask the bot.

 Key takeaway